UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

     - Atomicity: all steps in a transaction are completed successfully as a group.
 If one step fails, all fail.
     - Consistency: all transactions coming through must follow predefined rules.
     - Isolation: two transactions happen at the same time as if they were isolated.
-Two users accessing the same data, will not change it at the same time.
+Two users accessing the same data will not change it at the same time.
     - Durability: once a transaction has been committed, it will remain committed even in the case of system failure.

 + Some transactional databases do not offer ACID, but BASE: "Basically Available, Soft state, and Eventual consistency."
 (Kleppmann, 2017)